gregnordin/notes_to_self/ParaView/notes-ParaView.md

 [OpenFOAM v6 User Guide: 6.1 ParaView / paraFoam](https://cfd.direct/openfoam/user-guide/v6-paraview/#x30-2200006.1) - very good summary with just enough detail to be quite useful.

+## 3D navigation

+- Zoom: move 2 fingers up and down on trackpad.
+- Rotate: 1 finger click and hold on trackpad while moving around.
+- Translate: hold down shift and click down with 2 fingers on trackpad and then move fingers around.

 ## Python

 [ParaView filters in python scripts](https://colorsfordirectors.wordpress.com/2016/04/10/paraview-filters-in-python-scripts/) - Nice examples for how to use python scripting in ParaView.